 1. Do you charge a booking fee?

 No!
-My Favourite Holiday Cottages does not charge a booking fee to the guest or the property owner.
+My Favourite Holiday Cottages does not charge a booking fee to anyone booking a property on this site - or to the property's owner.

 2. What are the arrival/check-in and check-out/departure times?